denys-kuzhyk/AsanaBackend/README.md

    private const val BASE_URL = "http://10.0.2.2:5000/"
    ```

    `10.0.2.2` is how the Android emulator accesses your machine’s localhost.

----
+If you are running it locally then that's the set up you'd want to go with.

 ## API Overview

 These endpoints are consumed by the Android client via Retrofit.
-(Details here should stay in sync with the actual Flask routes.)

 ### Auth